← Claude Code Hub

 TL;DR In this very session, Claude Code kept reminding me to "use a task list to track progress."
 The habit: on any long task, ask it to break the work into a task list and tick items off.
 You see it with Ctrl+T, it survives /compact, and you don't ask for it to babysit the model.
 You ask so you don't lose the thread of the scope.

 The more frontier the model, the less handholding it needs.
 Fable 5 says so in its own instructions: don't hand it tasks or tell it how, tell it what you want.
+And to tell it the what with confidence, sculpt your understanding first with an artifact.
 So a task list is no longer about making the model more capable.
 It's about you: seeing the scope at a glance, knowing what's done and what's left, and catching the moment the model starts to drift on a long task.
 Asking for it costs nothing and works in any project, language, or context.

 Claude Code builds its own checklist for multi-step work (pending, in progress, done).
 The bit almost nobody uses: you can ask for it yourself when the model doesn't surface one, and keep it in view while it works.